 Step 4: The Importance of Clinical Evidence in your Clinical Evaluation Report Writing as per EU MDR Implementation

 As discussed earlier, the EU MDR does not allow for grandfathering of products.
 No complaint has been filed regardless of whether the medical device’s intended use and classification have been on the market for over 20 years.

 A brand new application for CE marking needs to submit, providing clinical evidence to demonstrate the safety and effectiveness of the device.
 This means your Clinical Evaluation Report (CER) must be in order.

 Manufacturers should not delay gathering the clinical evidence before the EU MDR implementation deadline.

 Every Class I device that does not comply with the new requirements will need to be recalled.
-In such a case, ces as Im.
+In such a case, Class Im.

 However, no significant changes to the design and intended collection of the clinical evidence necessary to file the new technical documentation required by the regulation become impossible.

 By complying early, manufacturers can use the existing post-market data.
 They can even plan a post-market study to collect and submit clinical evidence with their technical documentation.